BrownieO/mari0-2/README.md

 This is a prototype of a sequel to Mari0.
 The software would combine Super Mario Bros 3 with elements from the Portal franchise.

-My fork is also a prototype, so it may undergo multiple iterations.
+This fork is also a prototype, so it may undergo multiple iterations.
 Don't use it for production.

 Check the [wiki](https://github.com/BrownieO/mari0-2/wiki) to get started.

 Developed for LÖVE 11.5

+## Additions
+- 4 classic levels
+- Python utilities
+- New GUIs
+- Damage and progression
+- Bug fixes
+- Basic documentation
+- And more

 ## Credits